David Carmody’s DFM Report Integrating Design and Assembly

 Nothing that I can think of right off the top of my head.

-Well thank you so much for coming in today…
+Well, thank you so much for coming in today…

 You’re a good sport and we really appreciate you in San Diego PCB and thank you for sharing.
-Oh one thing I wanted to ask you was because the upper-end (age-wise) is starting to kind of age out in the industry and we're getting new ones coming in, what is one - since you're sort of a veteran - what is say, one or two pieces of advice that you would give to a young ?
+Oh one thing I wanted to ask you was because the upper-end (age-wise) is starting to kind of age out in the industry and we're getting new ones coming in, what is one - since you're sort of a veteran - what is say, one or two pieces of advice that you would give to young ones?

 The number one thing I would say is, never stop learning.
-I mean I got into a rut at one point where I wasn't learning I couldn't stand up on the the current trends, things like that, and that job got to be a drag, it really did because it's - overall - we did the same thing over and over all the time.
+I mean I got into a rut at one point where I wasn't learning I couldn't stand up on the current trends, things like that, and that job got to be a drag, it really did because it's - overall - we did the same thing over and over all the time.
 It's very repetitive, but if you're standing up on the latest trends you always have something else to reach at and something else to go after.
 Always have the latest way to solve something too, so it just makes the job overall a breeze; makes it a lot easier to do day-to-day and keeps it fun and interesting.

 Very good.
-Okay, last question: I said that was the last one but I like my very last, last question - I call this part of the podcast designers after hours okay - so there's people like you and I know in , like Bill Brooks who started the Alts Music Group.
+Okay, last question: I said that was the last one but I like my very last, last question - I call this part of the podcast designers after hours okay - so there are people like you and I know in , like Bill Brooks who started the Alts Music Group.
 There's the sculptor, I just spoke to Chris Hunrath earlier today, who's a scuba diver.
 So what do you like to do after hours?

 Honestly Mike my side is a little sore right now because I did some martial arts last night so that's one of my little best-kept secrets, so to speak, been doing that for a long time done Tan Sido, got a third-degree black belt there, and then migrated over to Kung Fu and have a black sash.

 Well, remind me to never make you mad!
-You’re so soft spoken and could kick my butt.
+You’re so soft-spoken and could kick my butt.